-The IT product Infineon Smart Card IC (Security Controller) SLE66CX642P/m1485b16 with RSA 2048 V1.30 and specific IC Dedicated Software was evaluated against the claims of the Security Target [6] by TÜV Informationstechnik GmbH Prüfstelle IT-Sicherheit.
-The evaluation was completed on 30.6.2005.
-The TÜV Informationstechnik GmbH Prüfstelle IT-Sicherheit is an evaluation facility (ITSEF) recognised by BSI.
+The IT products Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC Dedicated Software was evaluated against the claims of the Security Target [6] by TÜV Informationstechnik GmbH, Prüfstelle IT-Sicherheit.
+The evaluation was completed on 27.09.2005.
+The TÜV Informationstechnik GmbH, Prüfstelle IT-Sicherheit is an evaluation facility (ITSEF) recognised by BSI.